gordonmurray/terraform_aws_atlantis/README.md

 # Terraform AWS Atlantis

 A Terraform module to create a small EC2 instance with Atlantis and Infracost.

-PAcker is used to create an AMI with Docker installed and Terraform is used to put the AMI in to place an an EC2 instance with a suitable security group.
+Packer is used to create an AMI with Docker, Nginx and a few other tools.

+Terraform is used to put the AMI in to place an an EC2 instance with a suitable security group.

+The Infracost Docker image 'infracost-atlantis' is used to provide Atlantis and Infracost in one. ([link](https://hub.docker.com/r/infracost/infracost-atlantis))

 ## Estimated cost